Apple Music vs Spotify: Which Is Better, But Really?

 Apple Music library dashboard on a desktop screen

-Apple Music excels in the library’s size and usability, making it the clear winner for this category.
+Apple Music excels in the library’s size and usability, while Spotify is a stronger hub for podcast fans.
+We’re calling it a tie.

 You can easily share Spotify content as Instagram and Facebook stories, post album art on Snapchat (which then links friends and followers to the song), or create links that make any messaging platform feel like a music discovery app.